Nature’s uneven and wild terrain is undoubtedly magical.

 While short timber walls are an economical and effective way to handle your runoff and erosion situation, concrete block walls are also quite popular due to their modern aesthetic.

-Dry stone walls are almost art in itself and are so strong that some stone walls from colonial times are still fully functional to this day.
+Dry stone walls are almost art in themselves and are so strong that some stone walls from colonial times are still fully functional to this day.

 No matter which material option you choose, there are many ways to make it uniquely stunning on your personal property.